Bealby/magnet-fishing/README.md

 - In the terminal install the Flask `requirements.txt` file using the command `pip3 freeze --local > requirements.txt`

-- For local deployment in GitPod, plesase create the file `env.py` which will containe confidential `USER KEYS` that can be provided upon request.
+- For local deployment in GitPod, create the file `env.py` which will contain confidential `USER KEYS` that can be provided upon request.

-- The app can then be run by tying the command `python3 app.py`in the terminal
+- The app can then be run by tying the command `python3 app.py` in the terminal

 **Step-3 - Connecting GitHub to Heroku for deployment**

 - In the terminal log into Heroku using the command `heroku login`

-- Enter your `Email`and `Password` when prompted
+- Enter your `Email` and `Password` when prompted

 - Heroku Apps created can be viewed using the command `heroku apps`